 if we are under a duty to disclose or share your information in order to comply with any legal or regulatory obligation or request, including by the police, courts, tribunals or regulators, including to monitor or report the effect of our products or for any other required reason

-5.4 Transfer of your personal information outside of the EEA
+5.4 Transfer of your personal information outside of the UK and EEA

-Some of the information you provide to us may be transferred to countries outside the European Economic Area (EEA).
+Some of the information you provide to us may be transferred to countries outside the UK and European Economic Area (EEA).
 These countries may not have similar data protection laws to the UK.
-The non-EEA countries to which we transfer your personal data are listed in the table above.
-For example, if you use our services whilst you are outside the EEA, your information will be transferred outside the EEA in order to provide you with those services.
+The non-UK/EEA countries to which we transfer your personal data are listed in the table above.
+For example, if you use our services whilst you are outside the UK and EEA, your information will be transferred outside the EEA in order to provide you with those services.

-Where we transfer your information outside of the EEA in this way, we take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected in the ways required by data protection law as outlined in this policy.
-These steps include imposing contractual obligations on the recipient of your personal information or ensuring that the recipients are subscribed to ‘international frameworks’ such as EU/US Privacy Shield that aim to ensure adequate protection.
+Where we transfer your information outside of the UK and EEA in this way, we take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected in the ways required by data protection law as outlined in this policy.
+These steps include imposing contractual obligations on the recipient of your personal information or, where valid and available, ensuring that the recipients are subscribed to ‘international frameworks’ that aim to ensure adequate protection.
 Please contact us using the details at the end of this policy for more information about the protections that we put in place.

 We will not hold your personal information in an identifiable format for any longer than is required for the purposes for which we collected it.
 We retain your personal information for the following periods: